tom-abraham/hoover/README.md

 5. Hoover Service Details:
     a) Assumptions:
-    1. Hitting wall should send response '400 Bad Request' and  error message "robot has hit the top wall"
+    1. When the hover hits the wall it remains there idle until it gets a proper instruction which can take it out from there.
-    2. Room size can not be less than or equal to 0 and all given coordinates should be within room size.
+    2. Room size should be 0 to 10000 and instruction size is 0 to 4096 chars long to ensure service availability and avoid memory issues.
     3. The service url as "/hoover/clean" and port as 8080
     4. All exceptions logged using slf4j.
     5. starting point is also cleaned since hoover is always on.